How to use this guide

-People in all roles have "customers", whether they are external clients, or people within Infinity Works or other organisations.
+People in all roles have "customers", whether they are external clients, people within Infinity Works, or other organisations.
 This term is used throughout to refer to the people for whom your work delivers value, whatever role you are in.

 Building great relationships